Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_filament.md

 #### Duet 3

-**Important!** If you are using a Duet 3 or 3 Mini with tool or expansion boards, then **the filament monitor must be connected to the same board as the motor** for the extruder that it is monitoring.
-Filament monitors connected to tool and expansion boards are supported in RepRapFirmware 3.2beta4 and later.
+>**Important!** If you are using a Duet 3 or 3 Mini with tool or expansion boards, then **the filament monitor must be connected to the same board as the motor** for the extruder that it is monitoring.
+Filament monitors connected to tool and expansion boards are supported in RepRapFirmware 3.2 and later.
+Simple filament presence switches do not have this restriction from RRF3.5.2 and later.{.is-info}

 ##### Rotating magnet or pulsed filament monitor